jwerle/nexus-js-node-v8/nexus-js-v8-node.md

         -> v8::Uint32
 ```

-This class hierarchy should seem very familiar to those who are familiar with the JavaScript prototype chain.
+This class hierarchy should seem very familiar to those already accustomed to the JavaScript prototype chain.

 ## 2.x Primitive Data types

-If you have ever opened up a console and played around with JavaScript then you will quickly become familiar with the built-in primitive data types.
-Things like `Number` and `Boolean` quickly show up as soon as you start adding logic to a function.
+If you've ever opened up a browser console and interactively played around with JavaScript then you're already familiar with the built-in primitive data types.
+Things like `Number` and `Boolean` quickly accumulate as you start adding logic to a function.
 Declaring them is as easy as defining a variable with a left hand assignment much like `var num = 4;` or `var bool = false;`.
 But, how exactly can these primitives be declared in C++?
 Declaring a primitive in C++ is less trivial.

 ***Figure 2.x - Declaring a number in C++ with V8***